Báb: Return to Shiraz

 Quddús' travel to Shiraz brought the Báb's claim to the attention of the governor, Husayn Khan, who tortured Quddús and summoned the Báb to Shiraz in June 1845.
 On October 15, 1845, during Ramadan, the Báb had a confrontation with Islamic clergy (the ulema).

 Shaykh Abū Turáb, the Imam-Jum'ih of Shiraz, questioned Báb about his claims.
 He denied that he was the representative of the Hidden Imam or an intermediary to the faithful; the Báb later repeated the same in front of a congregation at the Vakil Mosque.
 This renunciation saved him from immediate execution.
 According to Abbas Amanat in conformity with his own policy of prudence during the early stages of his mission, the Báb wrote a statement renouncing his claims to the position of Bábiya (gatehood) and disowning those who advocated such beliefs about him.His tone, conduct, behaviour, and calm demeanour before a partly hostile audience impressed many of those in attendance and encouraged others in Shiraz to inquire further about His position and become adherents.

-The Báb's intention in denying that he was a representative or an intermediary of the Hidden Imam—an imaginary figure believed to have entered occultation in the ninth century—seems to be rejecting superstitions associated with that figure.
-The Báb also hinted that his station was far greater than that of an Imam or its representative.
-Later he laid full claim to be a manifestation of God and explained that earlier in his ministry, out of compassion, he deliberately veiled his true identity to ensure his message could be gradually understood by the masses.
+The Báb’s denial that he was a representative or intermediary of the Hidden Imam—a figure believed by Twelver Shiʻis to have entered occultation in the ninth century—appears to have been a rejection of superstitious ideas associated with that belief.
+At the same time, he indicated that his own station was far greater than that of an Imam or an Imam’s representative.
+He later explicitly claimed to be a manifestation of God, and explained that, in the earlier phase of his ministry, he had deliberately veiled his true identity out of compassion, so that his message could be understood gradually by the people.